EternityForest/KaithemAutomation/README.md

 Recent Changes(See [Full Changelog](kaithem/src/docs/changes.md))
 ============

+### 0.77.0 Beta

+- :bug: Autosave did not save deletions, only changes
+- :bug: Fix chandler slide overlay refreshing over and over
+- :bug: Chandler missing fixtures info in UI until you modify something
+- :bug: Fix some media files unable to be served to the web player
+- :bug: Cues now reentrant by default again
+- :bug: Fix fade in not displayed after loading
+- :bug: Fix sound fade in for non-web audio
+- :bug: Fix sound "windup"
+- :bug: Chandler and mixer state could get out of sync if the websocket disconnected and reconnected
+- :sparkles: Move universe and fixture setup to a separate chandler setup page
+- :sparkles: Can now rename cues
+- :bug: Fix web player not starting at the right time after needing manual click to start
+- :sparkles: Can now customize the HTML for the scene web player
+- :sparkles: Chandler cues can now have Markdown text content to show in the slideshow sidebar
+- :sparkles: User settings are instant, no more manual save step
+- :sparkles: Cues inherit rules from the special \__rules\__ cue if it exists.
+- :sparkles: If sound_fade_in is 0, then use the cue lighting fade for the sound as well if it exists
+- :coffin: nosecurity command line flag removed
+- :sparkles: Permissions have been consolidated.
+- :sparkles: Chandler has consoleNotification command to send a message to the dashboard
+- :bug: Fix bug where scene timers would mess up and repeatedly fire

 ### 0.76.0
 - :bug: Fix utility scene checkbox in chandler not showing correct value
 - :bug: Fix Chandler relative length with web slides